Vincent Signorello

-Vincent Signorello is the president and chief executive officer of Florida East Coast Industries, LLC, Florida’s oldest and largest commercial real estate, transportation and infrastructure holding company.
-He currently oversees all operations and subsidiary companies.
+Vincent Signorello is an American business executive who was the president and chief executive officer of Florida East Coast Industries (FECI) between 2011 and 2017.
+Florida East Coast Industries was Florida’s oldest and largest commercial real estate, transportation and infrastructure holding company.

-Background
+Early life and education

 Signorello earned his bachelor's degree from Boston College in 1992.
 After spending four years as an officer in the United States Army, Signorello earned his MBA in corporate finance from Boston University in 2001.

+Career

 After starting out in Lehman Brothers’ real estate investment banking and finance units, Signorello served in Barclays Capital’s New York City-based global commercial real estate group.

 In 2008, Signorello joined Fortress Investment Group, where he was a key member of the private equity team’s management of FECI.

-Florida East Coast Industries

-Signorello was named president and CEO of Florida East Coast Industries in 2009.
-Since that time he has led the significant development and realignment of the company into four separate businesses.
-They include:
+In 2009, Signorello joined FECI and in 2011 was named president and CEO of the company.
+During his time at the company he led the significant development and realignment of the company into four separate businesses.

-All Aboard Florida, a $2.5 billion transportation and commercial real estate project that will also build express passenger rail service between Orlando and Miami.
-It is the first privately financed and operated passenger rail service proposed in the United States in more than 50 years;

-Flagler Global Logistics, the largest industrial developer in Florida and a fully integrated third-party logistics company focused on the transportation, treatment, and handling of perishable products;

-Parallel Infrastructure, a national leader in third-party right-of-way investments, including telecommunication systems and natural resource pipelines, and;

-Flagler, a full-service real estate company focused on the commercial office sector.
-It is Florida’s oldest real estate development company.
+In June 2007, after leaving FECI, he founded and managed Scout Cold Logistics, a real estate investment and development firm dedicated to cold warehousing infrastructure.